facebook twitter Pintrest Youtube Google Bing

 Freight Forwarders:

-• Distribution of cargo under instruction from the client
+• Distribute cargo under instruction from the client

-• Booking of cargo with shipping lines as instructed by client
+• Book cargo with shipping lines as instructed by client

 • Prepare and execute a bill of Lading in association with the shipping and negotiation of documentation